C.J. Abrams Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.
+- The Padres pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.77 team ERA that ranks fifth across all league pitching staffs.

-- The Padres rank 13th in baseball in home runs allowed (79 total, 1.1 per game).
+- Padres pitchers combine to allow 80 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Musgrove makes the start for the Padres, his 11th of the season.
-He is 5-2 with a 4.22 ERA and 48 strikeouts in 53 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.